di-unipi-socc/TosKeriser/README.md

 ### Run completed with TosKer
 The specification completed with TosKeriser can than be given to [TosKer](https://github.com/di-unipi-socc/TosKer) which will manage the actual deployment.

-First of all install TosKer v1 with the folowing command:
+First of all, install TosKer v1 with the following command:
 ```
 # pip install 'tosker<2'
 ```